omsurase/PizzaOS/README.md

 # PizzaOS
-Created a basic operating system using x86 assembly and C.
+Created a basic operating system using x86 assembly and C